 As a publisher, this policy can impact you in many ways.
 You can lose your impressions and your revenue along with them.
 Your campaigns may not deliver the expected results.
 You may lose your clients if they are not aware of the problem.
-It can be embarrassing when you have promised great results with your premium placements and all that you could deliver were blank spots.
-Yes, it’s possible and it happened with none other than The New York Times.
+It can be embarrassing when you promised great results with your premium placements; all you could deliver were blank spots.
+Yes, it’s possible, and it happened with none other than The New York Times.

 But, the overall impact may not be too large.
 Heavy ads are rarely seen on the internet.
 Google’s test found that only 0.3% of the ads fall under the heavy ads category.
-The proportion should be similar on your site too.
+The proportion should be similar.

 Prevention is better than cure.
 So, avoid the chances of delivering heavy ads.
 Here are some tips:

 - Educate your buyers that Chrome can block their ads if they are heavy.
 Explain to them what it means by ‘heavy ads.’
 Ask them to avoid creatives that can fall under the heavy ad category.